 A student will be admitted to candidacy for the master's degree only when the requirements listed previously have been met.
-The student must file a Final Program of Work and Application for Candidacy with the Dean of the Graduate School no later than 30 days after the first day of classes of the semester in which he or she plans to receive the degree (see Graduate School calendar for specific date).
-A student planning to receive a degree at the end of the summer session must file the Final Program of Work and Application for Candidacy with the Dean of the Graduate School no later than 30 days after the first class day of the 11-week summer session (see Graduate School calendar for specific date).
+The student must file a Final Program of Work and Application for Candidacy with the Dean of Graduate Studies no later than 30 days after the first day of classes of the semester in which he/she plans to receive the degree (see Graduate School calendar for specific date).
+A student planning to receive a degree at the end of the summer session must file the Final Program of Work and an Application for Candidacy with the Dean of Graduate Studies no later than 30 days after the first class day of the 11-week summer session (see Graduate School calendar for specific date).
+In addition, the student must submit an Application for Graduation by the same deadline.